chamathinduwara/jasici_assignment/README.md

 3. Update the family tree easily
    - There is a walker called `change_value` that takes a JSON file with new values and updates the information for each person in the family tree.

+To see a demo of the application, please visit [https://dms.uom.lk/s/jGSGiSYctCJ7yPS](https://dms.uom.lk/s/jGSGiSYctCJ7yPS).